Love does not consist in gazing at each other,

 It’s a privilege and a joy to enable a couple to celebrate their love with their families and other loved ones.

 Words, music,vows & symbolic acts can originate from family & cultural traditions or from your imagination.
 I have conducted a wedding that included breaking the glass from the Jewish tradition and an informal wedding in a field, using lavender pot-pourri instead of confetti for a couple wanting to celebrate nature and reduce the carbon footprint of their wedding.
 I also offer handfastings as part of the ceremony, using long ribbons to match your colour scheme.

 The ceremony can take place in a grand venue or in your home, on a beach or at a campsite.
 I have conducted weddings at Tower Bridge, in a couple’s garden, castles in Scotland and Belgium, restaurants and Town Halls.

-In 2016 I will be conducting a wedding at London Zoo and one on a traditional double-decker London bus.
+In 2016 I conducted one wedding at London Zoo and one on a traditional double-decker London bus.